mcdemarco/the-new-kitchen-cookbook/appetizers/easyPaoDeQueijo.md

 You can half-fill the wells of a regular muffin tin, if that's all you have.

 You don't absolutely have to bring the cold ingredients to room temperature, especially if you're pouring from your refrigerated blender jug.

-Apparently if you're truly unlucky you can make a [non-Newtonian fluid](https://en.wikipedia.org/wiki/Non-Newtonian_fluid) out of tapioca starch and damage your blender.
-To avoid this rare occurrence, be sure to follow the instructions and mix all wet ingredients first, then add the dry ingredients gradually.